Having institutional excellence at the core is key to creation of a successful knowledge community such as the Innovation Quarter.

 Expertise abounds in clinical trial design and oversight, something that might be expected in a city that boasts a large community hospital in addition to an academic medical center.

-At Innovation Quarter, advancements in science support clinical trials sponsored by pharmaceutical companies, the National Institutes of Health, including the National Cancer Institute, and others.
-Investigators at Innovation Quarter are involved in all phases of clinical trials.
+At the Innovation Quarter, advancements in science support clinical trials sponsored by pharmaceutical companies, the National Institutes of Health, including the National Cancer Institute, and others.
+Investigators at the Innovation Quarter are involved in all phases of clinical trials.
 Proven experience can be found in our highly trained workforce at more than two dozen local clinical centers.
 Leading-edge information technology with a strong commitment to ethics and accuracy of data for each phase of a clinical trial enables productive collaboration among researchers.

 The Wake Forest Institute for Regenerative Medicine is an international leader in the translation of scientific discovery to clinical therapies.
 Its scientists created the world’s first laboratory-engineered organ, bladder tissue that has been successfully implanted in children and adults.
 Today, this groundbreaking team is applying its expertise to engineer more than 30 different organs and tissues in the laboratory.